 RELATED: 12 Books to Read for Earth Day

-Published in 1949, Orwell predicted a future of mass government surveillance, where “Big Brother is Watching You,” via telescreens, audio channels, and secret informants.
+Published in 1949, George Orwell predicted a future of mass government surveillance, where “Big Brother is Watching You,” via telescreens, audio channels, and secret informants.
 The modern equivalent of the telescreen is CCTV cameras—a recent study found that “there were 245 million professionally installed video surveillance cameras active and operational globally in 2014.”
 And we have Edward Snowden to thank for revealing the full extent of government surveillance by the U.S. National Security Agency (NSA).
 The NSA is listening to our calls, reading our emails, and watching everything we do on the internet, down to your most embarrassing Google searches.
 So, it’s true, Big Brother is watching us—the only difference is now we’re watching Big Brother too.

 RELATED: 10 Books Like 1984